Research in Practice Frequently Asked Questions

-How long is the internship?
+How long is the placement?

-Internships can last from 1 to 3 months; they can be done on a full or part-time basis, and with more than one placement provider
+Placements can last from 1 to 3 months; they can be done on a full or part-time basis, and with more than one placement provider

 Non-academic (Government, Local Council, or Private companies), another academic institute, NGO (non-governmental organisation), charity organisations.